aadeexyz/aptos-vault/README.md

 It takes the `reference to signer` of the account that want's to withdraw and `amount` they want to withdraw as it's parameters.

-The function will `abort` if the Vault doesn't exist or user doesn't have enough Coins in their vault.
+The function will `abort` if the Vault doesn't exist or if user doesn't have enough Coins in their vault.

 ```move
 public entry fun withdraw<CoinType>(